-Pryers have been instructed by a number of women who have suffered serious injury as a result of being fitted with transvaginal mesh/tape to treat pelvic organ prolapse (POP) or stress urinary incontinence (SUI).
+Pryers has been instructed by a number of women who suffered serious injuries after transvaginal mesh or tape was used to treat pelvic organ prolapse (POP), or stress urinary incontinence (SUI).

-While, in some cases, the use of mesh/tape have provided relief from the symptoms of a range of very distressing conditions, it is not clear that, overall, that they have produced better outcomes than established methods of surgery that do not involve mesh/tape.
+In some cases transvaginal mesh or tape has provided relief from the symptoms of a range of very distressing conditions.
+However, it is not clear that they have resulted in better outcomes than other established methods of surgery.

-The main problems occur where the mesh/tape erodes its way through the vaginal wall, or where a sharp edge of the mesh/tape penetrates an organ.
+Problems usually occur when the mesh/tape erodes through the vaginal wall, or where a sharp edge penetrates an organ.
 These conditions can be very serious and require surgery to remove the product.
 Blood vessels and tissue grow around the mesh/tape and it often requires many operations to remove it.